-REMINDER: Deadline for Fall-semester 2014 participation in the Cooperative Educational Program is February 21, 2014.
+REMINDER: Deadline for Spring-semester 2015 participation in the Cooperative Educational Program is Friday, October 10, 2014.
 Consult firstname.lastname@example.org for details.

 About NECC and Hamilton